mitin001/transcriber/blog/websites/ted.com/2015/donald_hoffman_do_we_see_reality_as_it_is.md

 > How it is that anything so remarkable as a state of consciousness comes about as the result of irritating nervous tissue?

-## How far out are cameras from achieving the image resolution of the eye?
+## How far out are we from having our cameras achieve the image resolution of the human eye?

 We are already there.
 [130-megapixel cameras] can be created by pairing a scanner with a manual photo lens.
 130 megapixels is the image resolution of the human eye.